twhitelow1/ponthierv3/README.md

  - When adding cloudinary to production the confiuration vial cloudinary.rb in initializers it did not work so I had to change to using cloudinary.yml

 * Deployment instructions
+Deploy to Heroku Account.
+Todd@Whitelow.tech is the Account.
+Git push heroku main is the command to push to server.
 * ...